elastic/elastic-agent-gcp-kubernetes-app/docs/installation.md

 You will need to choose:
 - the GKE cluster where to deploy the application: you can select an existing cluster or create a new one;
-- the namespace within the GKE cluster; selecting `default` will deploy the Application to the `default` namespace and the Elastic Agent in the `kube-system` namespace;
+- the namespace within the GKE cluster to deploy the Application; selecting `default` will deploy the Application to the `default` namespace and the Elastic Agent in the `kube-system` namespace;
 - the application instance name (this is the name of the deployed application in your GKE cluster);
-- the Service Account of the application; **do not change this field**, a dedicated Service Account with required permissions will be created;
+- the Service Account of the application; use `default`, **do not change this field**; a dedicated Service Account with required permissions will be created; this field is included because mandatory part of the schema (see [docs][3]);
 - Fleet Server URL to connect to; if left empty Kibana Host, Kibana Fleet Username and Kibana Fleet Password are needed;
 - Fleet enrollment token; is an Elasticsearch API key to enroll one or more Elastic Agents in Fleet.
 See: https://www.elastic.co/guide/en/fleet/current/fleet-enrollment-tokens.html.
 If left empty Kibana Host, Kibana Fleet Username and Kibana Fleet Password are needed;
 - Kibana Username; user name to connect to Kibana;